ilan-perez/pa_poc_v4/index.md

     the biotechnology sector.
   heading: BioTech
   icon: "/uploads/2017/11/13/biotech.png"
-sub_heading: Engineering and Health Sciences
+sub_heading: Pyramid is the Trusted Analytics Platform™ that connects your teams, drives confident decisions, and produces winning results.
 textline: |
   Belkirk College of Engineering